strapi/strapi-docs/files/configuration.md

   }
   ```

+For more informations, please refer to the [Views documentation](http://strapi.io/documentation/views).

 Options:
 - `map`: Object mapping extension names to engine names.
 - `default`: Default extension name to use when missing.